About MD West Aglow

 Our WV Lighthouses are located in Keyser and Charles Town, and our PA Lighthouse is in Waynesboro.
 We are actively involved in ministry that impacts the lives of men and women in this region.
 Together we are dedicated to seeing Jesus lifted up in our communities and presenting His hope and life to all those interested.

-The MD West Team from left to right: Barbara Quick, Marlena Putman, Margaret Dean
+The MD West Team (top): Marlena Putman, Barbara Quick (bottom): Margaret Dean, Mona Kallmyer

 About Aglow International – Introduction

 Aglow International is a trans-denominational organization of Christian women and men with more than 4,000 local groups in 171 nations of the world.
 It is one of the largest international organizations of its kind with over 1,100 local groups in the U.S. alone.
 Aglow reaches an estimated 200,000 individuals each month through local groups — the heart of the organization.